 So, how many ships fought in the battle of Salamis?
 No one knows for certain.
 Herodotus, the first historian, states that there were 1207 ships in the Persian fleet and only 310 ships in the Greek fleet.
 But, as Herodotus did like to make things up in order to add excitement to his history books, these numbers should be taken with a massive handful of salt.
 Either way, we know that the Persian fleet heavily outnumbered their Greek counterparts.

 What sort of ships did they have?

 Both fleets consisted of Triremes.
 These are wooden warships; great big things that weighed up to fifty tons and were as long as 40 metres.
-They were propelled by wind in their sails and by good old fashioned oar power too – it took 170 oarsmen to zoom a Trireme into battle.
+They were propelled by the wind in their sails and by good old-fashioned oar power too – it took 170 oarsmen to zoom a Trireme into battle.

 Triremes weren’t equipped with long-range weapons - no cannons, catapults or laser guns I’m afraid.
 Instead, they had a great big bronze ram on the bow.
 The idea was that Triremes would dodge, zig-zag and spin in an attempt to ram through the side of a rival ship.
 Often both ships would end up getting stuck together and then it would be up to the soldiers on board to duke it out on the deck.
 In this, the Persians had a massive advantage, they had loads more ships and loads more soldiers.